Gotham City 49 Cents

 I think they’re pretty sharp, although it’s kind-of a shame the set of eight consists of four images of Batman through the years and four versions of the Bat-Signal, reflecting his emblem over time, rather than eight shots of Batman in the name of celebrating more eras or artists.

 The stamps were designed by USPS art director Greg Breeding in consultation with

 DC Comics.
-Artists (from bottom to top as seen in the sheet below): Bob Kane, the late '30s; Curt Swan, the '50s; Jim Aparo, the '70s; and Jim Lee, the '00s.
-I'm not sure who inked the Swan piece, maybe Stan Kaye, but I believe Scott Williams inked Lee's.
-Swan instead of Dick Sprang to represent the '50s is odd, as Swan's associated more with Superman, not that I mind.
-At least as odd is the choice of Jim Aparo for the '70s rather than Neal Adams, yet I'm even happier about that.
-The Aparo figure was taken from the cover of a reprint-laden oversized treasury edition that I read to pieces as a kid and, with all due respect to Adams, Aparo is higher in my personal pantheon of Batman artists.
+Artists (from bottom to top as seen in the sheet below): Bob Kane, the late ’30s; Curt Swan, the ’50s; Jim Aparo, the ’70s; and Jim Lee, the ’00s.
+I’m not sure who inked the Swan piece, maybe Stan Kaye, but I believe Scott Williams inked Lee’s.
+Swan instead of Dick Sprang to represent the ’50s is odd, as Swan’s associated more with Superman, not that I mind.
+At least as surprising is the choice of Jim Aparo for the ’70s rather than Neal Adams, yet I’m quite pleased with it.
+The Aparo figure was taken from the cover of a reprint-laden oversized treasury edition that I read to pieces as a kid and, with all respect to Adams’ legendary depiction of the character, Aparo is higher in my personal pantheon of Batman artists.

 The Postal Service previously released stamps and related merchandise featuring various DC Comics superheroes in 2006 and Marvel Comics characters in 2007, as well as a Superman stamp marking his 60th anniversary in 1998.
 While those were printed with the base rate for a first-class letter at the time, Batman’s are forever.

-Use His Face in a Frying Pan • Dark Knight Delight • The Case of the Chemicals Indicated
+Related: A Wing and a Prayer • Eau de Kirk • The Case of the Chemicals Indicated